Height requirements

 4. Mark the height.
 Place a book on their head, mark the spot, and measure.

-5. Compare with Disney’s height requirements.
+5. Compare with the Disney height requirements chart.
 Celebrate the attractions they can ride!
 If they are close, expect a careful check at the parks.
 In this case, prepare them for the possibility that they may not be able to ride.

 Guests under age 14 must be with someone 14 or older to enter a theme park or water park.
 For rides, children under age 7 must ride with someone 14 or older.